Torrens title: Australia

 The first sale of land registered under the system was to pastoralist William Ransom Mortlock (later elected to the South Australian House of Assembly) on 25 August 1858.

-Starting with South Australia, all Australian colonies introduced the Torrens system between 1858 and 1875.
-Since then, each colony, and since 1901, states and territories, state or territory has maintained its own land titles register of land.
+Starting in South Australia with the Real Property Act 1858 (which was later repealed and replaced by the Real Property Act 1886), all Australian colonies introduced the Torrens system between 1858 and 1875.
+Since then, each colony, and since 1901, state or territory, has maintained its own land titles register of land.

-The Torrens system did not replace the common law system but applied only to new land grants and to land that was voluntarily registered under the relevant Act.
-In Australia most land is held under the Torrens Title system, although remnants of the old system of land title still remain.
-All land in the Australian Capital Territory is leasehold (effectively Torrens freehold), while and much of the Northern Territory is held under Crown lease.
+The Torrens system did not replace the common law system but applied only to land grants effected after the introduction of the Torrens system in the jurisdiction and to land that was voluntarily registered under the relevant Act.
+In Australia most land is now held under the Torrens system, although remnants of the old system of land title still remain, called “General law land”.
+All land in the Australian Capital Territory is leasehold (effectively Torrens freehold), while much of the Northern Territory is held under Crown lease.
 Native Title is recognised as a separate form of ownership.
-Some land remains as Crown Land (i.e. in Australia, public land).
+Some land remains as Crown Land.

 Canada

 The second Torrens jurisdiction in the world was established in 1861 in the then-British colony of Vancouver Island, now part of the Canadian province of British Columbia.
 Canada, through the federal Parliament in 1886, implemented the Torrens system in the Northwest Territories.
 It has continued to be used by the three Prairie provinces (Alberta, Saskatchewan and Manitoba) into which the southern part of the Northwest Territories was divided.
 British Columbia uses a modified Torrens system.
 Since 1885, Ontario has used an English system, which is not a Torrens system, but it has similar purposes.
 In Ontario, electronic registration led to this version covering almost all land, but the past deeds registration still governs some issues.
 For properties still under deeds registration, a 40-year rule governed title, but the government converted them under a streamlined process.
 New Brunswick and Nova Scotia converted from a Deeds registration system to a Torrens title system in the 2000s, with the expense of the changeover charged to the purchaser.
-The only provinces in Canada which do not have Torrens titles include Newfoundland and Labrador, Prince Edward Island, and Quebec, which is a civil rather than common law jurisdiction and instead uses the cadastre system.
+The only provinces in Canada which do not have Torrens titles include Newfoundland and Labrador, Prince Edward Island, and Quebec.
+Quebec uses the cadastre system under the civil law jurisdiction rather than the common law jurisdiction.